-We submit that a nomination received electronically should be valid provided that the particulars are all clearly legible (including the signatures and addresses of the nominee, nominator and seconder).
+We submit that a nomination received by facsimile or by email should be valid provided that the particulars are all clearly legible (including the signatures and addresses of the nominee, nominator and seconder).

-23. That the Justice and Electoral Committee agree that the law around transmissions of nomination forms be clarified to allow for electronically.
+19. That the Justice and Electoral Committee agree that the law around transmissions of nomination forms be clarified to allow for transmission by electronic mail.

-Electronic Transmission of Votes from Overseas
+Electronic transmission of votes from overseas